juju/docs/src/en/getting-started.md

 <td align="center" valign="center" border-width="0px" >
 <img src="https://assets.ubuntu.com/v1/d028b6af-jaas-kubernetes.png" alt="Canonical kubernetes bundle" />
 <br />
-Press the green 'Add to model' button to select the solution.
+Press the green "Add to model" button to select the solution.
 </td>

 <td align="center" valign="center" border-width="0px">
 <img src="https://assets.ubuntu.com/v1/282711b6-jaas-deploy-changes.png" alt="deploying changes in JAAS" />
 <br />
-Press the blue 'Deploy changes' button to proceed.
+Press the blue "Deploy changes" button to proceed.
 </td>

 </tr>

 </table>

-After you press `Deploy changes` you can adjust your model name and choose a cloud.
-When you select a cloud, you will be guided through the process of entering credentials for it.
+After you press "Deploy changes" you can adjust your model name.
+You will then need to decide which cloud you want to use.

-## Prepare your cloud credentials
+## Adding credentials

-We recommend that you generate a new set of credentials exclusively for use with JAAS.
-Typically, this involves downloading a file from your chosen cloud's web console.

-See [Cloud credentials][credentials] for more information, along with the following links for your specific cloud:
+After selecting a cloud, a form will appear for submitting your credentials to JAAS.
+Choose from among the below resources if you need help in gathering credentials for your cloud:

-- [Amazon Web Services][aws-creds]
+ - [Amazon AWS][clouds-aws-creds]
-- [Microsoft Azure][azure-creds]
+ - [Microsoft Azure][clouds-azure-creds]
-- [Google Compute Engine][gce-creds]
+ - [Google GCE][clouds-gce-creds]

 ## Deploy

-Click on `Deploy` to confirm your cloud information and build your model (and its applications).
+Click on "Deploy" to confirm your cloud information and build your model (and its applications).

-Deploying takes a few minutes - during this time, instances are being created in the cloud, software is being installed, applications are being related to each other and configuration is being applied.
+Deploying takes a few minutes.
+During this time, cloud instances are being created, software is being installed, *relations* are being set up between applications, and default configuration is being applied.

 <table width="500" border-width="0px" cellpadding="5">